-College Campus
+University Campus

-The largest employer in town and situated within walking distance to the village area, the College has 22 buildings on 165 acres of land and provides housing for approximately 1,000 students.
-In 2009 the College completed a new sports stadium and upgraded its student center.
+The largest employer in town and situated within walking distance to the village area, the University has 22 buildings on 165 acres of land and provides housing for approximately 1,000 students.
+In 2009, the University completed a new sports stadium and upgraded its student center.
 Other construction activities have included additional student housing and expansion of the existing athletic complex.
-The town and College have continually worked together to address the issues that exist whenever expansion is contemplated.
+The town and the University have continually worked together to address the issues that exist whenever expansion is contemplated.